Jonny999999/electric-kart/README.md

 <br>
 <br>
 <img src="hardware/V1.x_control-board/export/layout.svg" style="width: 55%;">

+**Issues:**
+- separate battery for control supply is necessary, when using main battery controller crashes when motor starts

 **driver board on IGBT**
 pcb on IGBT with mosfet driver and relay (only the relay on this board is still used in V2.1)